benroberts999/ampsci/README.md

 # Relativistic, self-consistent atomic structure code.

-Solves local central-field problem for Dirac equation, using the Hartree-Fock method.
+Solves the Dirac equation for atomic systems using the Hartree-Fock method.
 Fully relativistic, includes finite-nuclear size, and can solve for continuum states (energy normalisation).